Analysis and algorithms for $\ell_p$-based semi-supervised learning on graphs: Introduction

 Data science problems, such as regression and classification, are pervasive in today's world, and the size of datasets is growing rapidly.
 In the supervised setting, data needs to be labeled, requiring substantial effort (e.g.~writing a transcript for speech recognition), or may require expert input (deciding whether a brain scan is healthy or not).
 In contrast, unlabeled data can often be acquired in large quantities with substantially less effort.
 Semi-supervised learning harnesses the additional information present in unlabeled data to improve learning tasks.
 This can include geometric or topological properties of unlabeled data, which can provide valuable information about where to place decisions boundaries, for instance.
 This can be contrasted with fully supervised algorithms, which only make use of labeled data.
 Fully supervised learning algorithms typically learn parameterized functions and require an abundant amount of labeled data.

 A common setting within semi-supervised learning is \emph{graph-based} semi-supervised learning, which is concerned with propagating label information on graphs.
 Here, we are given an undirected weighted graph $G = (\mX, \mW)$, where $\mX$ are the vertices and $\mW = \{ w_{xy} \}_{x, y \in \mX}$ are nonnegative edge weights, which are chosen so that $w_{xy} \approx 1$ when $x$ is similar to $y$, and $w_{xy} \approx 0$ when $x$ and $y$ are dissimilar.
-Each vertex $x$ in the \emph{observation set} $\mO \subset \mX$ is assigned a label $g(x)$, where $g: \mO \ra \R$.
-The task of graph-based semi-supervised learning is to extend the labels from the observation set $\mO$ to the rest of the graph $\mX\setminus \mO$ in some meaningful way.
-Since this is \emph{a priori} an ill-posed problem (there are infinitely many solutions), one usually makes the semi-supervised \emph{smoothness assumption}, which asks that the learned labeling function $u:\mX\to \R$ should be smooth in dense regions of the graph \cite{ssl}.
-The smoothness assumption is often enforced by defining a functional (or regularizer) $J(u)$ that measures the \emph{smoothness} of a labeling $u:\mX \to \R$, and then minimizing $J(u)$ subject to either hard label constraints $u(x)=g(x)$ for $x\in \mO$, or a soft penalty constraint.
-In this paper, we are concerned with learning problems with very few labels and so the hard constraint is necessary.
-All the techniques we discuss extend directly with minor modifications to soft constraints.
+Each vertex $x$ in the \emph{observation set} $\mO \subset \mX$ is assigned a label $g(x)$, where $g: \mO \ra \R^k$.
+In a classification problem with $k$ classes, the $i^{\rm th}$ class is usually assigned the label vector $g(x)=e_i$, where $e_i$ is the $i^{\rm th}$ standard basis vector in $\R^k$, that is, the vector with all zeros and a one in the $i^{\rm th}$ coordinate (called a ``one-hot'' vector in machine learning).
+The task of graph-based semi-supervised learning is to extend the labels from the observation set $\mO$ to a label function $u:\mX \to \R^k$ on the whole graph in some meaningful way.
+In practice, the equations that are solved for propagating labels are separable among the coordinates of $\R^k$, and the problem reduces to solving for $k$ functions $u_i:\mX \to \R$, one for each class $i=1,\dots,k$, and setting $u=(u_1,\dots,u_k)$ (this is referred to as the ``one-vs-rest'' approach in machine learning).
+Thus, we can, without loss of generality, focus on the scalar case $k=1$ for algorithms and analysis in this paper.